 You Have Small Tanks

-HOB filters are the best suit in aquariums from 10 to 75 gallons.
-Beyond 75 gallons, you should consider a canister filter because a bigger tank usually has higher bioloads.
+HOB filters are the best suited for aquariums from 10 to 75 gallons.
+You should consider a canister filter for large tanks (beyond 75-gallon) because a bigger tank usually has higher bioloads.

 You Are On Budgets